General

 If someone believes a retirement home is not following the Act, they can also file a formal complaint with the RHRA.
 The Registrar will review the complaint and may decide to take certain action, such as making inquiries, conducting an inspection, attempting mediation or resolution of the complaint, providing education to the complainant or the licensee, and/or issuing a written warning to the licensee.

 The Residents’ Bill of Rights outlines several different rights.
-They include rights relating to the cost and delivery of care services the home provides; the right to choose an external care provider; the right to participate fully in care planning and decisions; rights that protect the privacy and lifestyle choices of residents; and the right to raise concerns to the RHRA or the home without fear of reprisal.
+They include rights relating to disclosure of the cost and delivery of care services the home provides; the right to choose an external care provider; the right to participate fully in care planning and decisions; rights that protect the privacy and lifestyle choices of residents; and the right to raise concerns to the RHRA or the home without fear of reprisal.

 Homes must respect and promote the Bill of Rights, provide copies to residents and post the Bill in the home.
 Staff members must also receive training on the Bill.